SAP-samples/teched2025-AI164/README.md

 ## Requirements

-The requirements to follow the exercises in this repository are...
+The requirements to follow the exercises in this repository are a general understanding of concepts like BTP administration, system integrations and SAP Joule.

 ## Exercises